-We decided to take the Honda south to the Bay of Plenty to visit friends Wyn and Chris near Tauranga, and Martina and Willy in Auckland.
+We decided to take the Honda south to the Bay of Plenty to visit friends Wyn and Chris near Tauranga, then later Martina and Willy in Auckland.

 Wyn and Chris own an orchard north of Tauranga, where they grown macadamia, kiwi-fruit and avocados.
 Their farm is situated by the shore of a large estuary which extends to the northwest of Tauranga.
 Tauranga was a rather larger city than I had expected, with a busy industrial port, and several 'boutique' sea-side suburbs.